Fakparu/Credit_Risk_Analysis/README.md

 ### Summary of results

-In summary, EasyEnsambleClassifier and BalancedRandomForestClassifiers has the highest accuracy score of 91%, precision score, recall score and F1 score for high risk  loans while SMOTEENN has the lowest accuracy score of 56% for high risk loans.
+In summary, from the result of all the models above, EasyEnsambleClassifier and BalancedRandomForestClassifiers has the highest accuracy score of 91%, precision score, recall score and F1 score for high risk  loans while SMOTEENN has the lowest accuracy score of 56% for high risk loans.

 ### Recommendation